The execution of business, auditing and internal control at Sysmex are described as follows.

 The Managing Board consists of 12 members (including one woman).
 The board, which meets regularly once a month, in principle, and convenes extraordinary meetings as necessary, is the body for making important management decisions and supervising executive officers.

 Sysmex has established the Nominating Committee, an advisory body to the Managing Board on executive appointments, and the Compensation Committee, an advisory body to the Managing Board on executive compensation.
-Each committee is made up of three or more members of the Managing Board and meets as necessary.
+Independent outside directors make up a majority of the members of each committee, which meets as necessary.

-The Global Strategic Committee consists of the chairman and CEO and senior executive officers and serves as an advisory body to assist decision-making by the chairman and CEO.
+The Global Strategy Committee consists of the chairman and CEO and senior executive officers as an advisory body to assist decision-making by the chairman and CEO.
 As a rule, this committee meets once a month to deliberate and discuss the Group’s medium- to long-term management direction and important strategies and issues.

-In the fiscal year ended March 31, 2019, the Managing Board met 13 times, the Global Strategic Committee 13 times and the Steering Committee 13 times to address matters relating to management strategy and important issues facing the Group.
+In the fiscal year ended March 31, 2022, the Managing Board met 15 times, the Global Strategy Committee 13 times and the Steering Committee 16 times to address matters relating to management strategy and important issues facing the Group.

-Sysmex’s Audit and Supervisory Committee comprises three members, two of whom are appointed as outside members of the Managing Board.
-Audit and Supervisory Committee members attend meetings of the Audit and Supervisory Committee, Managing Board, Global Strategic Committee and Steering Committee, providing a structure that enables the appropriate monitoring of business execution by members of the Managing Board.
-The Audit and Supervisory Committee met 26 times in the fiscal year ended March 31, 2019.
+Audit and Supervisory Committee members attend meetings of the Audit and Supervisory Committee, Managing Board, Global Strategy Committee and Steering Committee, providing a structure that enables the appropriate monitoring of business execution by members of the Managing Board.
+The Audit and Supervisory Committee met 17 times in the fiscal year ended March 31, 2022.

 The Audit and Supervisory Committee also maintains close relations with the internal audit divisions and divisions in charge of internal control in conducting audits.
 A system is also in place for the committee to issue directions to the internal audit divisions, if necessary.
 The Audit and Supervisory Committee works closely with the accounting auditors to confirm the audit plans and the audit results, exchanging information and opinions, such as when conducting internal control related to financial reporting.